-Internship Seminar for Early Childhood ECE 4454 Education (3) This course provides seniors an opportunity during internship to examine broad educational issues and concerns, topics on the state and local levels and those of personal interest.
+ECE 4454 Internship Seminar for Early Childhood Education (3) This course provides seniors an opportunity during internship to examine broad educational issues and concerns, topics on the state and local levels and those of personal interest.
 The scope of the course ranges from juvenile law, classroom management professionalism, professional development for teachers and other course topics.
 Prerequisite: ad-mission to TEP; Co-requisite: ECE Internship.
-Internship in Early Childhood Education (9) ECE 4474 The Professional Internship Program is the culminating clinical field-based experience for students seeking certification in a teaching field.
+ECE 4474 Internship in Early Childhood Education (9) The Professional Internship Program is the culminating clinical field-based experience for students seeking certification in a teaching field.
 The Professional Internship Program provides the student with the opportunity to conduct classes and assume the role of a teacher while receiving supervision from a classroom teacher and a university supervisor for a period of one full semester.
 The student will demonstrate skills of the informed, reflective decision maker throughout the internship experience.
 Prerequisite: admission to TEP.
 Co-requisite: ECE 4454.
-INTERNATIONAL ECONOMIC DEVELOPMENT COURSES (ECD) Applied Spatial Analysis for Business (3) This introductory course prepares students to ECD 3362 become decision makers able to analyze business data, both internal and external, from a spatial perspective utilizing geographic information systems software.
+INTERNATIONAL ECONOMIC DEVELOPMENT COURSES (ECD) ECD 3362 Applied Spatial Analysis for Business (3) This introductory course prepares students to become decision makers able to analyze business data, both internal and external, from a spatial perspective utilizing geographic information systems software.
 ECONOMIC COURSES (ECO) ECO 1150 Survey of Economics (3) This course is a study of commerce and economics and their impact on society, technology, and business.
 This course will cover basic commerce and economics terminology and concepts important to managers.
 ECO 2251 Principles of Macroeconomics (3) Macroeconomic theory of the national economy with emphasis on income, employment, banking, and public policy.
 ECO 2252 Principles of Microeconomics (3) Microeconomic theories of value, production, distribution of income, and basic international economic analysis.
 ECO 2253 Honors Principles of Macroeconomics (3) Macroeconomics theory of the national economy with emphasis on income, employment, banking, and public policy for the superior student.
 Prerequisites: SCOB Honors Student/permission of the Associate Dean ECO 2254 Honors Principles of Microeconomics (3) Microeconomics theories of value, production, distribution of income, and basic international economic analysis for the superior student.
 Prerequisites: SCOB Honors Student/permission of the Associate Dean.

-ECO 3351 Intermediate Macroeconomics (3)

-Study of the variables affecting employment, income, and prices.
+ECO 3351 Honors Intermediate Macroeconomics (3) Study of the variables affecting employment, income, and prices.
 Monetary theory and theories of fluctuation are reviewed.
 Policies dealing with economic stabilization are examined.
+This course is designed for Sorrell Global Scholars honors students.
+Prerequisite: Sorrell Global Scholars student or permission of Associate Dean; ECO 2251 or ECO 2253.
+ECO 3351 Intermediate Macroeconomics (3) Study of the variables affecting employment, income, and prices.
+Monetary theory and theories of fluctuation are reviewed.
+Policies dealing with economic stabilization are examined.
 Prerequisite: ECO 2251.

-ECO 3352 Intermediate Microeconomics (3)

-Study of price and distribution theory as it relates to households, firms, and industries.
+ECO 3352 Intermediate Microeconomics (3) Study of price and distribution theory as it relates to households, firms, and industries.
 Theories of factor prices and general equilibrium are also examined.
 Prerequisite: ECO 2252.

-ECO 3353 Money and Banking (3)

-Principles of money, credit, and banking including monetary systems, theories, and commercial banking operations related to the Federal Reserve
+ECO 3353 Money and Banking (3) Principles of money, credit, and banking including monetary systems, theories, and commercial banking operations related to the Federal Reserve System.

-System.

 Prerequisite: ECO 2251 and ECO 2252.